Zemicahelzeru/movie-recommendation-app/README.md

 ## Demo

-You can check the live demo of the project [here](https://rabumaabraham.github.io/movie-recommendation-app/)
+Since the app requires a personal API key from TMDB, a live demo is not available.
+Please follow the installation steps to run the project locally. [!demo](https://rabumaabraham.github.io/movie-recommendation-app/)

 ## Technologies Used